littleCareless/dish-ai-commit/src/prompt/without_gitmoji.md

 - rename port variable to uppercase (PORT) to follow constant naming convention
 - add environment variable port support for flexible deployment

+## Tips

-Remember: All output MUST be in English language.
+Remember: All output MUST be in ${language} language.
 You are to act as a pure commit message generator.
 Your response should contain NOTHING but the commit message itself.